-Today Country Heart Farm offers a retreat from everyday life where children, adults, and animals who have a history trauma find peace, happiness, and healing.
-We currently offer animal and Equine Assisted Therapy visits (AAT & EAP) and Equine Assisted Learning (EAL) experiences based upon the EAGALA framework and model.
-We chose The Eagala Model because it is Client-centered, Solution-oriented and Evidence-driven as well as based in the science that humans learn best by doing.
-The model prescribes a hands-on approach where clients are given the space to project and analyze their situations, make connections, and find their own solutions.
-Since the solutions are personally experienced in conjunction with intellectual understanding, they tend to be deeper, more profound, and longer lasting (Eagala, 2018).
+Today, Country Heart Farm 501c3 offers a retreat from everyday life for children, adult and animals of all ages, stages, backgrounds and abilities with a history of social, emotional, psychological or any other form of life trauma can find peace, happiness and healing.
+We currently offer comprehensive therapeutic programs; equine assisted psychotherapy (EAP), equine assisted therapy (EAT) and equine assisted learning (EAL) based upon the EAGALA framework and model.
+We chose the EAGALA Model because it is client-centered, solution oriented and evidence-driven as well as based in the science that humans learn best by doing.
+The model prescribes a direct hands-on approach where clients are given the space to project and analyze their situations, make connections and find their own solutions under the supervision of a licensed and certified professional.
+Since the solutions are personally experienced in conjunction with the intellectual understanding, they tend to be deeper, more profound and longer lasting.

 How can EAP/EAL help?
-Interpretation of a horse’s movements, behaviors or reactions as a metaphor is used to identify and change negative patterns of thinking, provide insight for observation and personal growth.
-Horses offer instant and accurate feedback they shed light on the client’s thoughts and feelings before the client and/or therapist are conscious of them.
+Interpretation of a horse’s movements, behaviors or reactions as a metaphor are used to identify and change negative patterns of thinking, provide insight for observation and facilitate personal growth and healing.
+Horses offer instant and accurate feedback they shed light on the client’s thoughts and feelings before the client and/or therapy team are conscious of them.

 "Animals assisting humans to learn, remain in a state of wellness and heal from life's wounds is a way of life at Country Heart Farm."